-Another essential tip is to bathe your pygmy hedgehog every two weeks allowing for any poop, pee and dander to be washed away.
-It’s important you don’t wash pygmy hedgehogs too frequently as this can lead to their skin drying out.
+Another essential tip is to bathe your hedgehog every two weeks allowing for any poop, pee and dander to be washed away.
+It’s important you don’t wash hedgehogs too frequently as this can lead to their skin drying out.

 To reduce the chances of skin drying out too much, try to use an oats based wash as this can provide moisturizing benefits.
 We use an old sock filled with oats (oatmeal) which we place in the bath and let soak for a while before we move it around the water to spread the oat moisturizing benefits around.

 (i) The first part to the bathing routine is to pour in enough warm water to cover their feet, generally, we put in about a centimetre (a third of an inch).
 The purpose of this is to try to soak the poop on their feet and lower legs to soften it, making it easier to come off.
 You may have to rub the poop of their limbs if it doesn’t come off by itself.

 (ii) The next part is to take out the dirty water and put in some fresh warm water up to being level with the underside of the hedgehog.
 Let the hedgehog move around the water, allowing any poop and dander to picked up by the water.

 Occasionally pour warm water over their back taking care not to put the water on their heads as this can spook them.
 This will flush out any debris stuck around their quills.